Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/README.md

 To revert a file to an old commit run `dit revert <commit #> <file>`
 - note that this only works for specific files, not entire directory
 - also note this only works for files that existed in the old commit

+### Bugs
+- Ocationally, you may need to run `dit push`, `dit pull`, or `dit init` several times.
+We are not sure why this occurs and it only occurs when lenny runs the server and Abel runs the client.
+This error results in failure messages or incomplete file transfers.
+If you encounter this error, try either picking a different lab machine to use as your server or using a different series of user acounts.